Effect of fluid elasticity on the emergence of oscillations in an active elastic filament: Bifurcation Analysis in a Viscoelastic Fluid

-In Figure \ref{asym_sigma_freq:fig} we plot the asymptotic solutions for critical follower force and emergent frequency in a viscoelastic fluid relative to their respective values in a viscous fluid for $\beta=0.95$ as a function of relaxation time.
+In Figure \ref{asym_sigma_freq:fig} we plot the asymptotic and numerical solutions for critical follower force and emergent frequency in a viscoelastic fluid relative to their respective values in a viscous fluid for $\beta=0.95$ as a function of relaxation time.
+Plots for other values of $\beta$ are shown in the Supplementary Information.
 As the relaxation time increases, the critical force increases and then decreases.
 The peak critical force occurs at $\lambda\omega_{0}=1$, and as expected from the large relaxation time analysis $\sigma\rightarrow\sigma_{0}$ as $\lambda\rightarrow\infty$.

 The emergent frequency also increases and then decreases as it approaches to a frequency greater than the corresponding viscous frequency, again, as expected.
 However, note that $\omega/\omega_{0}\rightarrow \beta^{-1}$ according to \eqref{evals_asym_large_lambda:eq} and $\omega/\omega_{0}\rightarrow 1+(1-\beta)$ according to \eqref{omega_asym_small_beta:eq}.
 Because $\beta^{-1}=1+(1-\beta)+\mathcal{O}(1-\beta)$, these expressions are not inconsistent.
 The peak in the frequency occurs at a larger relaxation time than the peak in the critical force.
 Specifically the peak occurs at $\lambda\omega_{0}=a/b +\sqrt{a^2/b^2+1}\approx 3.07$.